StoyanDimitrov/remove-tracking-params/README.md

 # Remove Tracking Params
-It is a simple browser extension that cleans up the clicked link from some tracking URL parameters before even the request leaves your browser.
+It is a simple browser extension that cleans up the opened URL from some tracking parameters before even the request leaves your browser.

 The URL parameters removed by the add-on on all visited sites:
 <ul>